KOTORCommunityPatches/K1_Community_Patch/README.md

 * The scene with Vandar after the player completes the trials could be a little wonky, so it has been given a new trigger to ensure the party stands in logical places (Reported by DarthParametric)
 * The Sith student Tariga had a male appearance and voice, contrary to Tamlen's description of her (Reported by ebmar)
 * The surviving Hrakert scientists had their weapons out all the time
+* Vandar’s dialogue was locked out after the player completed the trials
 * Vandar repeated dialogue if you spoke to him again before investigating the ruins (Reported by DarthParametric)
-* Vandar’s dialogue was locked out after the player completed the trials
+* Xor refused to show up for the second encounter unless the player used the rapid transit system (and thanks to Salk for a second opinion) [ISSUE #29](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/29)

 ### Kainzorus Prime:
 * Focus and proficiency feat icons are switched: [[KotOR] Fixed Proficiency/Focus Feat Icons 1.0](http://deadlystream.com/forum/files/file/421-kotor-fixed-proficiencyfocus-feat-icons/)